gwherrett/mako-sync-ai/docs/supabase-db-url-guide.md

 1. **Navigate to Supabase Dashboard**
    - Go to: [https://supabase.com/dashboard](https://supabase.com/dashboard)
-   - Select your project: `bzzstdpfmyqttnzhgaoa`
+   - Select your project: `your-project-id`

 2. **Access Project Settings**
    - Click on **"Settings"** (gear icon) in the left sidebar